gmq/activeadmin-alpinejs-examples/README.md

 // activeadmin/complex_example.js

 export default (attributes = {}) => {
-  function init() {
+  // We can replace the x-init directive with a function called 'init', it'll get automatically called when the component is mounted. function init() {
-    // We need to pass the Alpine context (this) so it can find the element select2.init.bind(this)();
+    // We need to pass the Alpine context (this) so it can find the element. select2.init.bind(this)();
   }